 The most popular landmarks in Germany, the most northerly flamingo colony in Europe and a globally unique form of transport – North Rhine-Westphalia offers excursion destinations that really are worth seeing.
 These also include sights that are less well known but just as impressive.

-Five World Heritage Sites
+Six World Heritage Sites

 City and countryside offer world class culture

 Whether in the heart of a metropolis or further out into the countryside: Outstanding culture of international significance can be found all over North Rhine-Westphalia.
-The five Unesco World Heritage sites in NRW are representative of this: Aachen Cathedral founded by Charlemagne, Cologne Cathedral, Germany’s most popular sight, and the Zollverein in Essen, which used to be the world’s biggest coal mine, are some of the historical eye-catchers in the cities.
+The six Unesco World Heritage sites in NRW are representative of this: Aachen Cathedral founded by Charlemagne, Cologne Cathedral, Germany’s most popular sight, and the Zollverein in Essen, which used to be the world’s biggest coal mine, are some of the historical eye-catchers in the cities.
 The castles of Augustusburg and Falkenlust in Brühl, as well as the former Benedictine monastery and current Castle Corvey in Höxter are away from the hustle and bustle of the big city and invite you to enjoy them in idyllic, green surroundings.

 Suspension railway in Wuppertal